Deferred and Gap-Year Students

-- Submit if any updated immunizations (no need to resubmit pages 1, 2, and 4, Student Immunization Form).
+- Submit if any updated immunizations (otherwise, no need to resubmit pages 1, 2, and 4 of the Student Immunization Form).

 - Review any correspondence previously received from Health Information Management Services (HIMS) for instructions on rectifying any immunization deficiencies by the final deadline (30 days after the start of classes).